mrsaicharan1/E-Mandi/README.md

+# Description
-# An e-commerce web application made with Flask and SQLAlchemy
+*An e-commerce web application made with Flask and SQLAlchemy

+# Instructions
-# You can start the application by running the command `python app.py` at the root of the folder using your terminal.
+ *You can start the application by running the command `python app.py` at the root of the folder using your terminal.

-Features of the Application:
+# Features of the Application:

-# Login/Signup with full functionality
+*Login/Signup with full functionality

-# Wholeseller and Retailer price transparency
+*Wholeseller and Retailer price transparency

-# Admin database transaction view
+*Admin database transaction view

-# Payments with user exclusive confirmation Mails.
+*Payments with user exclusive confirmation Mails.

-# An elusive shopping cart implemented using OOP
+*An elusive shopping cart implemented using OOP

-# Wholeseller and Retailer Grocery Upload functionality
+*Wholeseller and Retailer Grocery Upload functionality

-# Best Retailer Information
+*Best Retailer Information

-# Uses optimized database functionalities instead of Standard SQL queries(SQLAlchemy)
+*Uses optimized database functionalities instead of Standard SQL queries(SQLAlchemy)

-# Efficient exception handling for forms
+*Efficient exception handling for forms

-# Next generation tecchnologies such as Flask and SQLAlchemy to keep it future-proof.
+*Next generation tecchnologies such as Flask and Intelligent bcrypt hashing to keep it future-proof and secure.